bridge19/appointment_extension/readme.md

 Specifies the settings profile to be used when opening connections.
 Choosing the Direct provider causes all the connections to be opened without the use of a proxy server.
 Selecting Manual causes settings defined in Eclipse to be used.
 On some platforms there is also a Native provider available, selecting this one causes settings that were discovered in the OS to be used.

 2018-04-25 5:31PM install a new version of Eclipse and works under SAP internet network.

+2018-04-25 6:01PM deployed to SCP successfully, however 404 error when testing in SCP.